EMR Data Retrieval for Research

 Figure 2.
 How to access identified data from the UC Davis EMR without a protocol.

 Figure 3.
-How to access identified data from the UC Davis Health or UC Health EMR with a protocol.
+How to access identified data from the UC Davis Health and over 30 national CTSAs, including UC Health, with a protocol.